 Contributions from employees are recorded by the Plan when deducted from employees' wages.
 The Company's matching contributions are accrued at the time the employee's contributions are deducted.
-For the years ended December 31, 2013 and 2012, employer and employee contributions for the last pay period of the year were paid to the Plan prior to the Plan's year end.
-The annual Company contributions for 2013 and 2012, and transition contributions for 2012 were paid to the Plan subsequent to the end of each respective Plan year and are recorded as employer contributions receivable on the Statements of Net Assets Available for Plan Benefits at year end.
+For the years ended December 31, 2014 and 2013, employer and employee contributions for the last pay period of the year were paid to the Plan prior to the Plan's year end.
+The Annual Company contributions for 2014 and 2013 were paid to the Plan subsequent to the end of each Plan year and are recorded as employer contributions receivable on the Statements of Net Assets Available for Plan Benefits at year end.